Itinerary Map

 Day 5 - Friday 28 March 2025

-Overnight - Kamenoi Hotel Atami (or similar)
+Overnight - Hotel Mt Fuji (or similar)

 Day 6 - Saturday 29 March 2025

-Overnight - Kamenoi Hotel Atami (or similar)
+Overnight - Hotel Mt Fuji (or similar)

 Day 7 - Sunday 30 March 2025

-Jigokudani Park, located in the Kanbayashi Onsen area in Yamanouchi is the main attraction here, and you will be taken here to see the snow monkeys bathing in the hot springs among the snow.
+Jigokudani Park, located in the Kanbayashi Onsen area in Yamanouchi is the main attraction here, and we will be taken here to see the snow monkeys bathing in the hot springs among the snow.

-Tonight, you will be experiencing your first fully-traditional “Ryokan” (Japanese guest house) stay, at Biyu no Yado.
-Your room will be a tatami mat Japanese room, with futons to sleep on.
+Tonight, we will be experiencing our first fully-traditional “Ryokan” (Japanese guest house) stay, at Biyu no Yado.
+Our rooms will be a tatami mat Japanese room, with futons to sleep on.
 Service will be exceptional, and a beautiful traditional Japanese banquet dinner and breakfast await.
-You will also have the opportunity to use the natural hot springs here, with 2 private hot springs available for use on the rooftop.

 Overnight - Biyu no Yado (or similar)